-- 1 Double-click the setup.exe file in the setup folder to start the set-up program manually.
-The Welcome dialog box is displayed, which tells you that ASM will be installed, that you are recommended to close all other programs. - 2 Read this information and click Next.
-The Location dialog box appears.
-In this dialog box, you specify whether you want to install the software locally, on the computer where you run the ASM Installation Wizard, or on a computer in your network, a remote computer.
-In this procedure, you will install the software locally. - 3 Click Local and click Next.
-The Host Name dialog box appears.
-The Host Name and the Login Code fields are already filled. - 4 Click Next.
-The Destination Directory dialog box is displayed.
+1 Double-click the setup.exe file in the setup folder to start the set-up program manually.

+The Welcome dialog box is displayed, informing you that ASM is installed and to close all other programs.

+2 Click Next.
+The Location dialog box is displayed.

+In this dialog box, you specify to install the software locally or remote.
+A local installation is on the computer where you run the ASM Installation Wizard.
+Remote is on a computer in your network.
+In this procedure, you install the software locally.

+3 Click Local and click Next.

+The Host Name dialog box is displayed.
+The Host Name and the Login Code fields are already filled.

-- 5 Click Browse to specify the path and the name of the directory in the Destination Directory field, or click Next to accept the default directory. - The ASM software will be copied to this directory.
-This so-called installation directory, or home directory, of the ASM represents the root directory for all ASM software that you will install during this installation session. - Note that you cannot run more than one ASM Server on Windows.
+- 4 Click Next.
+The Destination Directory dialog box is displayed. - 5 Click Browse to specify the path and the name of the directory in the Destination Directory field, or click Next to accept the default directory.

+The ASM software is copied to this directory.
+This so-called installation directory, or home directory, of the ASM represents the root directory for all ASM software that you will install during this installation session.

+Note that you cannot run more than one ASM Server on Windows.
 If the ASM software is already installed and found during installation, the ASM software components will be updated.
 The previous ASM software version will be overwritten on the directory where the ASM Server was installed.
 You must uninstall the existing ASM software before you can install the new software in another directory.
-For more information about the uninstall process see "Remove ASM" on page 33. - 6 The Installation Components dialog box is displayed.
+For more information about the uninstall process see Remove the ASM software.

+6 The Installation Components dialog box is displayed.
 Specify which components you want to install.

-The ASM Installation Wizard only installs the components you selected. - 7 The Ready to Install dialog box is displayed which provides a summary of the installation settings.
-Check the entered settings carefully. - 8 Click Install to copy the ASM software in the specified directory on the selected computer. - 9 Click Finish to complete the ASM server installation.
+The ASM Installation Wizard only installs the components you selected.

+- 7 The Ready to Install dialog box is displayed which provides a summary of the installation settings.
+Check the specified settings carefully. - 8 Click Install to copy the ASM software in the specified directory on the selected computer. - 9 Click Finish to complete the ASM server installation.